 What if there were ways for each of us to expand our horizons, without ever leaving home?
 Using kinesthetic and visualization exercises can open new worlds within ourselves.
 If you truly long to experience something, I believe it is possible for you to create aspects of the experience within yourself before it occurs externally.

-Living into the reality that we want to experience is what Mahatma Gandhi referred to when he said, “Be the change you wish to see in the world.”
+Living into the reality that we want to experience is what leaders mean when encouraging us to, “Be the change you wish to see in the world.”
 In my experience, this requires two things:

 - Align yourself to what you want to become